-Employment opportunities are also available for students who do not qualify for other financial assistance.
+Institutional Work Study funds are available for students who do not qualify for other financial assistance.
 Students who possess special skills, such as fluency in a foreign language or tutoring abilities, are needed by MCTC to fill openings.
-Interested students may contact the Financial Aid Office to discuss their qualifications and available positions.
-Institutional work study funds are very limited.
+These funds are very limited.